halbherz/sitecore-search-template/README.md

-# sitecore-search-template
+# Sitecore Search example implementation

-This is an example Sitecore Search implementation using Next.js
+This example shows you how you can use the Sitecore Search with Next.js